semateos/stimpy/README.md

 ======
 A simple yet inventive fellow for deploying hapi things.

+I made Stimpy because a) I love [hapi.js](http://hapijs.com) and b) because I host a [weekly hack night](http://hackportland.org) where I'm always looking for ways to quickly build and publicly demo little web apps.
+I loved the package manager and deploy function in [Meteor](http://meteor.com), but it comes with too much baggage.
+So Stimpy gives me just what I want for web inventions: a simple starting place, packages via npm or [bower](http://bower.io), and a one line deploy to a free public demo via [heroku](http://heroku.com).  *All in 5 minutes or less* - or your money back.
+I'd love to hear from you if you use Stimpy at your next hackathon - tweet me up at [@semateos](https://twitter.com/semateos)!

 To install:
 ```bash
 $ npm install -g stimpy supervisor bower gulp